 Speaking about holes, if you're going to drill them manually, try to align as many holes on the same lines parallel with the edges of the PCB as possible.
 This will make it a lot easier and faster to drill them with a drill press, if it has a guide system (improvised or built-in).

 Theoretically, everything you can print in a 300dpi image can end up as a copper trace, pad or letter on your print.
-In practice, anything thinner than 2/300 inch (2 pixels in a 300dpi image) can be problematic.
+In practice, anything thinner than 2/300 inch (2 pixels in a 300dpi image, or 0.17 mm) can be problematic.
 Avoid using 1/300 inch lines or spacings for structures that are supposed to conduct electricity.

 1/300 inch lines may actually work if you keep them away from the edges of the PCB.
-As a general rule, either avoid putting any fine structures near the edges, or cut the PCB to a size slightly larger than required for the design (and saw off the redundant parts after the transfer).
-This is because it's harder to properly transfer the toner near the edges.
+It is harder to properly transfer the toner near the edges.
+Therefore as a general rule, either avoid putting any fine structures near the edges, or cut the PCB to a size slightly larger than required for the design, and saw off the redundant parts after the transfer.
 Fine edges may smear, and/or not stick.
 You can see this below in the photos of the test PCB I made, of which the design is shown at the right.

 If you're going to create a double-sided PCB, you will need to include some reference points that match on both sides.
-It's a good idea to include the edges of the PCB, but you may also put some extra marks outside the PCB area.
+It is a good idea to include the edges of the PCB, but you may also put some extra marks outside the PCB area.
 This will make it easier to verify that the patterns are still aligned once you have sandwiched the PCB between them.
-You can slightly reduce the need for perfect alignment, by making the 'via' solder pads of one of the sides slightly larger and not drawing drill holes in them.
+You can slightly reduce the need for perfect alignment by making the ‘via’ solder pads of one of the sides slightly larger and not drawing holes in them.

 Brian also reported great success with using the ‘waxed’ backing paper used for stickers and labels, like Avery labels.
 Remove all labels and print on the greasy side of the backing paper.
 Surprisingly, the toner sticks to this surface, even though I suspect that not all types of backing paper will work.
 I believe there is a risk that the toner will detach inside the printer and pollute the drum, so try this at your own risk.